 Overnight Air Cargo

-• This segment provides air express delivery services, substantially all for FedEx.
+• This segment provides repair services and air express delivery services, primarily for FedEx.

-• Revenues for this segment increased 17% to $22.1 million in the quarter ended September 30, 2022, compared to $18.8 million in the prior year quarter.
-The increase was principally attributable to higher administrative fees, maintenance labor and pass-through revenues from FedEx, and the WASI acquisition, which contributed revenues for a full quarter in 2023 but was not part of the segment in the prior comparable quarter.
+• Revenues for this segment increased 28% to $28.2 million in the quarter ended September 30, 2023, compared to $22.1 million in the prior year quarter.
+The increase was principally attributable to higher administrative fees due to increased fleet, higher pass-through revenues from FedEx, and the WASI acquisition, which contributed revenues for a full quarter in 2023 but was not part of the segment in the prior comparable quarter.

-• Global Ground Support, one of the world’s largest manufacturer of aircraft de-icing equipment, manufactures, and provides mobile deicers and other specialized equipment products to passenger and cargo airlines, airports, and military and industrial customers.
+• Global Ground Support, one of the world’s largest manufacturer of aircraft deicing equipment, manufactures, and provides mobile deicers and other specialized equipment products to passenger and cargo airlines, airports, and military and industrial customers.

-• Revenues for this segment totaled $18.0 million for the quarter ended September 30, 2022, up 96% when compared to revenue of $9.2 million in the same quarter in 2021.
-The increase was primarily driven by significantly higher commercial ultimate deicers sales in the current quarter compared to the prior year comparable quarter.
+• Revenues for this segment totaled $12.2 million for the quarter ended September 30, 2023, down 32% when compared to revenue of $18.0 million in the same quarter in 2022.
+The decrease was primarily driven by the lower number of deicing trucks sold in the current year quarter compared to prior year’s comparable quarter.

-• Adjusted EBITDA* for this segment was $1.9 million in the quarter ended September 30, 2022, an increase of $1.9 million compared to the prior year quarter, due primarily to the revenue increase noted above.
+• Adjusted EBITDA* for this segment was $23.0 thousand in the quarter ended September 30, 2023, a decrease of $1.9 million compared to the prior year quarter, due primarily to the revenue decrease noted above.

 Commercial Jet Engines and Parts

 • This segment leases commercial jet engines and aircraft; buys, sells and trades in surplus and aftermarket commercial jet engines, engine parts, airframes, and airframe parts, avionics, and other; then delivers the related documents and logistics.